 "You're quite lucky to have me out on a Thursday evenin', you know.
 In fact, I can't remember the last time I was out after 6pm.
 I do like being in me' own home, I must say.
-People do come and visit me; I think they assume I'm lonely or somethin', not having many friends.
+People like to come and visit me; I think they assume I'm lonely, or somethin', not having many friends.
 But that's just how I like it.
 Quiet, simple; different strokes for different folks, don't you agree?

 "THE MYSTIC PHILOSOPHER"

-"Now, when I stop followin' the ever-present urge to accumulate more knowledge; when I don't indulge the need to be isolated and withdrawn from the outside world; when I allow the world to be as it is, dangerous at times; and when I feel and acknowledge the fear that's drivin' the whole show, then I'm naturally drawn to go out and interact with the world . . . and it feels OK.
+"Now, when I stop followin' the ever-present urge to accumulate more knowledge; when I don't indulge the need to be isolated and withdrawn from the outside world; when I allow the world to be as it is, dangerous at times; and when I feel and acknowledge the fear that's drivin' the whole show, then I'm naturally drawn to go out and interact with the world . . . and it feels quite OK to do so.